Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

               Phase 5+6  Implementation & UI
 ```

 The V-Model enforces a discipline: no specification exists without a corresponding verification, and no test exists without a traceable specification.
-Phase 3 (Petri nets) is the bridge — it translates Phase 2's abstract properties into structural proofs that Phase 7a can ground-truth against the implementation.
+Phase 3 (Petri nets) is the bridge.
+It translates Phase 2's abstract properties into structural proofs that Phase 7a can ground-truth against the implementation.

 ---